How to choose the best cloud platform for AI

 }

-After installing Go, there are multiple elements included out of the box: compiler, testing framework, build chain, lint for code formatting, and a static code analysis tool.
+After installing Go, multiple elements are included out of the box: compiler, testing framework, build chain, lint for code formatting, and a static code analysis tool.

 Command go get downloads external libraries by an URI; i.e.,